G-Core/product-documentation/documentation/cloud/manage-cloud-via-terraform.md

 }
 </code-block>

 3\.
-Configure the load balancer.
+Configure the Load Balancer.

-* Specify the “name” of your load balancer.
+* Specify the “name” of your Load Balancer.

 * Specify “flavor”.